valora-inc/hooks/docs/types/position.md

 # Position Pricing Hooks

-> The [example position hook](https://github.com/valora-inc/hooks/blob/master/src/apps/example/positions.ts) is an easy way to get started.
+> The [example position hook](https://github.com/mobilestack-xyz/hooks/blob/master/src/apps/example/positions.ts) is an easy way to get started.

-A user's Valora wallet invokes position hooks when determining the types, quantity, and value of assets a user owns.
-If a position hook detects a user owns one or more positions, it provides information about the positions for Valora to show to the user.
+A user's Mobile Stack wallet invokes position hooks when determining the types, quantity, and value of assets a user owns.
+If a position hook detects a user owns one or more positions, it provides information about the positions for the app to show to the user.

 ## Principle